Pavillón Multiusos Fontes do Sar

 Pavillón Multiusos Fontes do Sar (Multi-purpose Pavilion Fontes do Sar) is a multi-purpose sports arena in Santiago de Compostela, Galicia, Spain.

 It is owned and operated by Santiago de Compostela city council.
-The arena serves as the home of the futsal team Santiago Futsal as well as that of the basketball team Obradoiro CAB.
+The arena serves as the home of the basketball team Obradoiro CAB as well as that of the futsal team Santiago Futsal.

 League attendances

 This is a list of league games attendances of Obradoiro CAB at Fontes do Sar.